 Dr Helen Adams

-Prior to starting her PhD, Helen worked with the Climate Change Expert Group at the Organisation for Economic Cooperation and Development in Paris on policy frameworks for adaptation to climate change in the water sector and at the United Nations Framework Convention on Climate Change Secretariat supporting negotiations on adaptation and the implementation of the Nairobi Work Programme.
+Before joining UEA, Helen worked on adaptation to climate change in the Climate Change Expert Group of the Organisation for Economic Cooperation and Development (OECD) and the United Nations Framework Convention on Climate Change (UNFCCC), particularly on the Nairobi work programme.

-MRes Environmental Social Science, University of East Anglia
+- PhD in Environmental Social Science, University of Exeter (2012)

-PhD Environmental Social Science, University of East Anglia
+- Master of Research in Environmental Social Science, University of Exeter (2008)

 - Migration under environmental change